 It usually goes a little like this: “I see my credit scores with Nav and my highest is a 734.
 But, I applied for a loan and the lender said my score was a 657, a difference of 77 points!
 I know something is wrong.”

 There actually is a good explanation for this.
 To understand why credit scores can vary, you need to know how they are made, what scores are out there, and who uses which scores.

 Access your full business credit scores & reports, including the FICO SBSS — the score used to pre-screen SBA loans.Unlock your scores now

-A basic understanding of what factors are considered in creating a credit score is essential to understanding why there are different scores and why scores can be different across credit bureaus.
+Let’s start with a basic understanding of what factors are considered in creating a credit score so that you can then uncover why there are different scores and why scores can be different across major credit bureaus.

 - Payment History (35%)

 - Credit Inquiries/New Credit Checks (10%)

 Payment History: Payment history typically accounts for around 35% of your score and has a substantial impact on a consumer’s credit score.
 Late payments are the issue here.
 The more recent the late payment, the more it affects your score and the more late payments there are, the more they affect your credit rating.
 A recent late payment can drop your score as much as 100 points.